CubeEngine/AntiGuest/README.md

         - AntiGuest.move - *Allows the player to move*
         - AntiGuest.sneak - *Allows the player to sneak*
         - AntiGuest.sprint - *Allows the player to sprint*
+    - AntiGuest.music - *Allows the player to do music related things*
+        - AntiGuest.noteblock - *Allows the player to make music*
+        - AntiGuest.jukebox - *Allows the player to play music*
     - AntiGuest.vehicle - *Allows the player to use vehicles*
     - AntiGuest.chat - *Allows the player to chat*
     - AntiGuest.hunger - *Allows the player to die by hunger*